skaman82/u360gts-ctrl/build_notes_u360.md

 Remark: Telemetry input doesn't work with R9M ACCESS at this time. <br>
 In this example I am using Crossfire.
 CRSF RX connected to an FC UART and serial RX is set to CRSF.
+NOTE: CRSF telemetry is transfering a large amount of data.
+Because of that the BT link might be unstable.

 #### A simple telementy test (CROSSFIRE/X9D/WIRE)
 Connect your radio the the flightcontroller via cable.